psiz-org/psiz/README.rst

 information in order to infer an embedding.

    1. The similarity judgment observations.
-   2. The number of unique stimuli.
+   2. The number of unique stimuli that will be in your embedding.

 .. code-block:: python